vivianmiranda/cocoa3_testing/README.md

     $(cocoa) $CONDA_PREFIX/bin/git-lfs clone https://github.com/CosmoLike/cocoa.git

 to clone the repository.
+Cocoa developers with set ssh keys in GitHub should instead use the command

+    $(cocoa) $CONDA_PREFIX/bin/git-lfs clone git@github.com:CosmoLike/cocoa.git

 (**Warning**) We have a limited monthly quota in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times they clone Cocoa's main repository.

-(**expert**) Cocoa developers with set ssh keys in GitHub should use the command

-    $(cocoa) $CONDA_PREFIX/bin/git-lfs clone git@github.com:CosmoLike/cocoa.git

 Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the *set_installation_options* script (Cocoa/ subdirectory), as shown below: